The-Focus-AI/transcriber-supabase/DEPLOY.md

 -- SELECT * FROM cron.job;
 ```
 *(Note: Using `cron.schedule` ensures the job is created or updated if it already exists with the same name.)*
-## 6. Implement Gemini API Call
+## 6. Verify Gemini API Implementation

-The core transcription logic needs to be implemented:
+The core transcription logic has been implemented in `supabase/functions/process-job/index.ts`.

+1.  **Review the Implementation:**
-1. Open `supabase/functions/process-job/index.ts`.
+    *   Open `supabase/functions/process-job/index.ts`.
-2. Locate the `transcribeAudioWithGemini` function.
+    *   Locate the `transcribeAudioWithGemini` function.
-3.  **Replace the placeholder implementation** with the actual code to call the Google Gemini API using the `audioBlob`, `apiKey`, and `endpoint`.
-Refer to the official Google Gemini API documentation for the correct request format, headers, and response parsing.
-You might need to handle different audio formats or convert the blob (e.g., to Base64) depending on the API requirements.
-4. After implementing the Gemini call, **redeploy the function**:
+    *   This function now uses the `@google/genai` library.
+It performs the following steps:
+        *   Uploads the audio file (downloaded from Supabase Storage) to the Google File API.
+        *   Calls the hardcoded Gemini model (`gemini-2.5-pro-preview-03-25`) using the uploaded file's URI.
+        *   Includes a prompt requesting transcription in a specific JSON format (defined by `TRANSCRIPTION_OUTPUT_SCHEMA` in the file).
+        *   Parses the JSON response from Gemini.
+2.  **Ensure API Key is Set:** Double-check that the `GOOGLE_GEMINI_API_KEY` environment variable is correctly set in your Supabase project settings (Step 2).
+3.  **Deploy/Redeploy:** If you haven't deployed the function after cloning or if you make any further modifications, deploy it:
     ```bash
     # Run from project root directory
     supabase functions deploy process-job --no-verify-jwt